 Credit Risk of Debt Securities - Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 Credit risk is measured by the assignment of a rating by a nationally recognized statistical rating organization.
 Obligations of the U.S. government or obligations explicitly guaranteed by the U.S. government are not considered to have credit risk and disclosure is not required.
-The IDA's rated debt investments as of June 30, 2021, were rated by Moody's and Standard and Poor's or Fitch, and the ratings are presented below using the noted rating scale.
+The IDA's rated debt investments as of June 30, 2022, were rated by Moody's and Standard & Poor's or Fitch, and the ratings are presented below using the noted rating scale.

+Rated Debt

-Rated Debt Investments Fair Quality Ratings - S&P / Moody's 5 Investment type AAAm AA+ / Aa1 AA / Aa2 AA- / Aa3 Total IDA: Municipal/Public Bonds \$ - \$ 571,767 \$ - \$ 1,246,197 \$ 1,817,964 VLGFC: Virginia Investment Pool \$ 36,527 \$ - \$ - \$ - \$ 36,527
+Investments Fair Quality Ratings - S&P / Moody's Investment type AAA / Aaa AA+ / Aa1 AA / Aa2 AA- / Aa3 Total IDA: Municipal/Public Bonds \$ - \$ - \$ - \$ 1,004,310 \$ 1,004,310 VLGFC: Virginia Investment Pool \$ 62,829 \$ - \$ - \$ - \$ 62,829

-\ The negotiable CDs, bond funds, and fixed income ETPs held by VLGFC are unrated.
+\ The negotiable CDs, bond funds, and fixed income ETFs held by VLGFC are unrated.

 Concentration of Credit Risk - Concentration of credit risk is the risk of loss attributed to the magnitude of an investment in a single issuer.
 The IDA's and the VLGFC's investment policy establishes certain restrictions on investments.
-The limitations include a policy that is structured in a manner which requires diversification and investing solely in high-quality fixed income securities.
+The limitations include a policy that is structured in a manner which requires diversification and investing primarily in high-quality fixed income securities.
 Generally accepted accounting principles require disclosure of investments which exceed 5% of the total investment balance.
-However, the nature of the investments, including the portfolio sizes and performance volatility, for IDA and VLGFC limit the exposure of concentration risks.
+However, the nature of the investments, including credit quality and portfolio diversification, limit the IDA's and VLGFC's exposure to concentration risk.

 Interest Rate Risk - Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in interest rates.
 IDA manages the risk for fixed income securities using the segmented time distribution methodology.
 According to the IDA's investment policy that governs the reserve accounts, investments cannot be invested longer than the debt the investment is securing.
+VLGFC manages its investment portfolio's interest rate risk by capping the final maturity of certain permitted investments to five years; by limiting the duration of non-core fixed income mutual fund investments to eight years; and by limiting the allocation to longer duration (i.e., more than three years) investments to no more than 25% of the value of the portfolio.